engamrelgazar/tiryaq-api/src/Commands/README.md

 # Push Notification Commands

-This directory contains commands for managing push notifications in the Botble CMS API package.
+This directory contains commands for managing push notifications in the Tiryaq CMS API package.

 ## Available Commands